 You could have access to many of your online stores and track their inventory, site traffic, and other analytics just through one dashboard – highly useful.

-It provides more than 200+ built-in features, 90 free templates, and here’s the whopper – more than 160 payment gateways.
-Although 3dcart provides the option of multiple payment gateways, it suffers from the fact that in spite of its great built-in features, it offers little customization and creative control.
+3dcart provides more than 200+ built-in features, 90 free templates, and here’s the whopper – more than 160 payment gateways.
+Although 3dcart provides the option of multiple payment gateways, it suffers from the fact that despite its great built-in features, it offers little customization and creative control.

-The most interesting thing about Big Cartel is the fact that it is probably the only ecommerce platform that lets you make your online store for free and doesn’t even charge a transaction fee.
+The most interesting thing about Big Cartel is that it is probably the only eCommerce platform that lets you make your online store for free and doesn’t even charge a transaction fee.
 But that comes with its own limitations as well.
-For example, it’s much easier and simpler to sell individual pieces instead of bulk items as its simple sales features are quite limited.
+For example, it’s much easier and simpler to sell individual pieces than bulk items as its simple sales features are quite limited.

-That is why it is most appropriate for small businesses that are either just starting out or have no plans of upscaling anytime soon.
-Their friendly and easy onboarding process, in the shape of prompts and reminders, make it easy for any beginner to set up a store.
+That is why it is most appropriate for small businesses that are either just starting or have no plans of upscaling anytime soon.
+In the shape of prompts and reminders, their friendly and easy onboarding process makes it easy for any beginner to set up a store.

 With more than 100,000 websites powered through Squarespace, it’s safe to say it’s a trusted platform.
 Their emphasis on design and focus on making the websites look as pleasant as possible makes it a favorite for people who want their products to be shown in the best way possible.